Racial Mapping Austin

 The period between 1910 and 1930 brought significant shifts in Austin’s racial demography.
 Between 1910 and 1920, there was a precipitous downwards shift in the Black population due to out migration for economic reasons and the deepening of Jim Crow race relations in Austin.
 Simultaneously, the population of people of Mexican descent grew as demand for immigrant labor in the Central Texas cotton hinterland rose with the expansions of the railroads and the consolidation of agrobusiness.
 The defining racial event of this era was the Austin City Plan of 1928 in which the elimination of Black settlements outside of East Austin became official city policy.

-The interactive maps below provide residential data of Austin’s inhabitants as found in the US censuses of 1920 and 1930.
+The interactive maps below provide residential data of Austin’s inhabitants as found in the US censuses of 1900, 1910, 1920, 1930, and 1940.
 They provide documentation of the spatial patterning of Austin’s racial demography during this pivotal period in the City’s racial history.
 The city was becoming a tri-racial-ethnic society, and two of the three racial-ethnic groupings were relegated to specific areas of town.
 These maps seek to document the dynamics of the time by offering greater detail about historic communities of color.
 They contribute to our effort to recall Black life in Austin from its historical silence.
 Along with this, we also embark on remembering those others forgotten.
-We will provide similar interactive racial maps of Austin for 1910 and 1940 in this space in the near future.

 Reference: McDonald, James.
 2012.
 Racial Dynamics in Early Twentieth-Century Austin, Texas.
 Lanham, MD: Lexington Books.